code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

     - There may still be relics of the first syntax in code_saturne, especially in `src/gui`; choose more recent code examples, such as \ref cs_field.c;
   - It is strongly recommended to use `const` as much as possible
-  - It is more or less equivalent to `intent(in)` in Fortran, and can allow detecting unintentional variable modifications at compile time.
+  - It can allow detecting unintentional variable modifications at compile time.

 ### C restrict attribute